The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The matrix elements of the momentum operator

 \subsection{The effective mass tensor and its relations with the momentum matrix elements.}

 An essential ingredient to obtain the Thomas-Reiche-Kuhn sum rule is the effective mass tensor.
-It is well known that it can be written as second derivative of the energy bands $\e_{n\bk}$~\cite{Ashcroft76,LandauSP2}, but it is its relation with the momentum matrix elements what matters most for our goals, so we set up to obtain this expression.
-From Eq.~\eqref{eq:ek_der} we have~\cite{KittelQTS}:
+It is well known that it can be written as a second derivative of the energy bands $\e_{n\bk}$~\cite{Ashcroft76,LandauSP2}, but it is its relation with the momentum matrix elements what matters most for our goals, so we set up to obtain this expression.
+By separating the $i$-th Cartesian components of Eq.~\eqref{eq:ek_der} we have~\cite{KittelQTS}: